How to Reduce Uric Acid Levels?

 You can gradually increase the amount of ACV up to 2 tablespoons per glass of water and continue this remedy until your uric acid levels come down.
 But do not take apple cider vinegar in excess as it may decrease potassium levels in the body.

-Though it may seem that lemon juice will make the body more acidic, but it produces an alkaline effect and helps neutralize uric acid.
+Though it may seem that lemon juice will make the body more acidic, but it produces an alkaline effect.
 Plus, its vitamin C content also helps lower uric acid levels.

 - Squeeze the juice of one lemon into a glass of warm water.